rips/maven-plugin/README.md

 - rips.printIssues(optional): Set to false to suppress detailed output of all issues.

 ## Setting the build phase
-The plugins' default build phase is 'verfiy' which means it scans during integration tests.
+The plugins' default build phase is 'verify' which means it scans during integration tests.
 You can change this using the ```<executions>``` tag.
 For instance if you want to set it to 'deploy':

 ```XML